29 Mar 8 Ways to Get Rid of Gnats in Your Yard Naturally | Ways that Work

 Last spring, I experienced a huge infestation of gnats in my yard.
 For months I tried to figure out how to get rid of them in the most effective, safe way possible.
-After hours of research looking for a natural way to get rid of them, I finally found a few options.
+After hours of research looking for a natural way to get rid of gnats outside, I finally found a few options that work.

 How can you naturally get rid of gnats in your yard?
 There are two main avenues of naturally getting rid of gnats: environmentally and/or biologically.
 Environmentally, you should pick up the dead leaves and grass clippings laying in your yard and increase the time between watering your lawn.
 Biologically, you can introduce some natural predators of gnats to the affected area and let nature take its course.

 Thankfully, there are several ways to get rid of the gants in your yard, allowing you to have the best grass for bare feet once again.
 Keep reading and see if these steps can work for you too!

 Typical Behavior of Gnats